 In 2017, Aventa expanded its field of membership to now serve the counties of Alamosa, Chaffee, Custer, El Paso, Fremont, Huerfano, Pueblo, Saguache and Teller.
 Anyone who lives, works, worships or goes to school in these counties may join.

-As of March 2019, Aventa currently serves over 26,000 members with the majority in Colorado Springs, Pueblo and the San Luis Valley.
+As of December 31, 2020, Aventa currently serves over 31,000 members with the majority in Colorado Springs, Pueblo and the San Luis Valley and have surpassed $200 million in assets.
 Aventa's member demographics range from local government employees, educators, and city retirees to small business owners and agricultural workers.

 About Credit Unions or the Credit Union Difference